Mainframe-Archive/mainframe-os/docs/sdk.md

 If no contact ID is provided the contact picker will be displayed by the trusted UI to allow the user to select a contact.

-If no from address is provided the users default eth address will be used.
+If no from address is provided the users default ETH address will be used.

 **Example:**